54F-A/pinterest-data-pipeline175/README.md

 Cleaned data from the dataframes using Spark on Databricks & used the Databricks platform to query the data.
 Specific transformations included replacing empty and irrelevant entries with None, ensuring numeric data types for relevant columns, and reordering columns for better organisation.
 For the Pinterest posts, this involved standardising follower counts, extracting save location paths, and renaming the index column.
 Geolocation data was enhanced by creating coordinate arrays and converting timestamps, while user data was streamlined by combining names and converting join dates.

+Created a DAG (Directed Acyclic Graph) for task automation & uploaded it to a folder in an S3 bucket.
+This DAG triggers a Databricks notebook to run on a daily schedule.

 ### AWS Data Pipeline Workflow

 __AWS Resource Configuration__: